suvera/network-card-game-rummy/README.md

 #  Network Multiplayer Card Game - Rummy

+Fun project and my B.Tech time

-Players can join the game in a network and play card game Rummy
+1. Players can join the game in a network and play card game Rummy

 ![Start](card_game.png)